Attention Fraternal Leaders: Find New Tools and Resources in the WebFez Library. Visit Library

 • Member, CBCS West Gate Scottish Masters of St. Andrews

-• Emeritus member, Board of Governors of Shriners Children’s Southern California
+• Emeritus member, Board of Governors, Shriners Children’s Southern California

 Education